 - You may experience compassion fatigue, which can arise when we are exhausted while caring in traumatic circumstances.
 It is like burnout and can mean people start to find it hard to empathise

 - You may be bereaved yourself and having to deal with grief at a time of isolation and social distancing, with all the painful difficulties this brings

-If you are struggling with your bereavement, have been affected by the death of patients, or are affected by the grief of those around you, Cruse Bereavement Care can help.
+If you are struggling with your bereavement, have been affected by the death of patients, or are affected by the grief of those around you, Cruse Bereavement Support can help.

 Cruse in Birmingham offers a local service, and a range of resources can be accessed.